10 Oblique Exercises for a Strong Core

 B. Lower slowly down until hip barely touches the ground, then lift back up.
 Do 10-12 reps, holding last rep for 15-30 seconds before dropping.
 Repeat on opposite side.

-You might not think of mountain climbers as an obliques exercise, but it totally counts: “This move targets your obliques and abdominals, while also increasing pelvic mobility and cardiovascular strength,” says Jimmy Minardi, founder of Hamptons-based Minardi Training.
+You might not think of mountain climbers as an obliques exercise, but they totally count: “This exercise targets your obliques and abdominals, while also increasing pelvic mobility and cardiovascular strength,” says Jimmy Minardi, founder of Hamptons-based Minardi Training.

 B. Alternate leg positions by pushing hips up while immediately extending forward leg back and pulling rear leg forward under chest.
 Do 2 sets of 30 reps.